15 Sources

 2

 .
-While this represents a significant number—exceeding the 8.7 million jobs lost during the Great Recession—Forrester VP and Principal Analyst J.P.
-Gownder emphasizes that AI-driven job loss will be structural and permanent rather than cyclical3
+To contextualize this figure, the US lost 8.7 million jobs during the Great Recession, though Forrester VP and Principal Analyst J.P.
+Gownder emphasizes these comparisons differ fundamentally3

 .